-The best place to start is the Center for Global and Intercultural Study (CGIS) which is located in G155 Angell Hall.
-Their Ready, Set, Go Global! info sessions held every Monday through Thursday from 3-4pm are a great way to get basic questions answered.
+The best place to start is the Center for Global and Intercultural Study (CGIS) which is located in Suite 200, Weiser Hall.
+Their First Step sessions are a great way to get basic questions answered.
 If you wish to do language study abroad, it is also a good idea to talk to the appropriate ALC Language Program Director to inquire which program(s) s/he recommends.

 Do study abroad credits transfer automatically?

 It depends on which program you have chosen.
 If it is a UM-affiliated program—one that CGIS lists as being approved—then the credits usually do transfer automatically.
 Always double-check this with CGIS, though.
 Otherwise, students should speak to their general advisor about the transfer credit process for study abroad course work.
 Are you an LS&A student?
 Then check out the LS&A Transfer Credit page to help answer any preliminary questions you might have.